jmwirygh/kimani/README.md

-# Firebase Contact Form
+# weekend prooject

-Mobile first, responsive contact from that sends data to a firebase database
+working with firebase